Seeing can be a problem …

 Feel tracking is especially useful in spots where substrate movements as a track is being made are minimal or where you don’t have a flashlight and the natural lighting isn’t bringing out details.
 This shaded hard-packed area was on soil where rain acts to make it settled, rigid and packed, and the fine dust gets washed back down in among the stones and sand grains.

-Start with the track just before the animal levitated.
+Start with the track before the animal levitated, or one after it landed.
 Hold your hand about an inch or two above that track (palm down works for the author) and avoid touching the track.
 This works best if you don’t look for tracks as you move your hand, and instead just look away and pay attention to your body.
 Next slowly move your hand back and forth or sideways above the track, far enough that your hand clears the track and is above undisturbed ground.

-When your hand is above the track, or partially that way, you may notice a sensation; warmth on the palm, or back of the hand, or a tingle in the shoulder muscle, or something unique to you.
-This sensation is the indicator that your hand is above or very near a track.
-Every mind/body combination is different … So experiment.
-Since learning to tune into this sensation may take some time persist.
+When your hand is above the track, or partially that way, you may notice a sensation; warmth on the palm, or back of the hand, or a tingle in the shoulder muscle, or something else unique to you.
+Fo the author sensation indicates his hand is above or very near a track.
+Every mind/body combination is different … so experiment.
+Persist… learning to tune into this sensation may take some time.

-As you move your hand slowly in the direction of the animal’s travel, pay attention to the same location on your body where you first noticed the sensation.
+As you move your hand slowly in the direction of the animal’s travel, or back down the trail, pay attention to the same location on your body where you first noticed the sensation.
 Sometimes a series of short arcs across the area works best.
-When you get that sensation again examine the area under your palm closely, looking for the track, it may be faint so look carefully.
+When you get that sensation again examine the area under your palm closely, looking for the track, it may be faint.

-To follow a trail of hard to see tracks you may need to repeat this process, marking the location of each track, until you find one that is obvious.
+To follow a trail of hard to see tracks you may need to repeat this process, marking the location of each track (without disturbing the trail), until you find one that is obvious.

 Another experiment: What are the limits for this sense?
-An inch…A yard…A mile?
+An inch…A yard…A mile … Only kneeling … Standing?
 What happens if, after you’ve sensed one of these tracks, you aim your palm up the trail?

 (Human foot mesh modified from MakeHuman.org)